saltstack/salt-get-started/config/pillar.md

 {% endraw %}

-Pillar data is secure, and you can use it to keep portions of your state secret.
-For example, you could add the following key:value pairs to pillar:
+Salt pillar data is secure, and you can use it to keep portions of your Salt state secret.
+For example, you could add the following `key:value` pairs to Salt pillar:

 ``` yaml
 ftpusername: me
 ftppassword: oxfm4@8t5gglu^h^&
 ```

-And then reference them in a state:
+And then reference them in a Salt state:

 {% raw %}
 ``` yaml